Private Dicks: "The Nice Guys" a snappy, chemistry-rich cocktail of noir violence and comedy

 It’s 1977 in Hollywood.
 The naked body of porn star Misty Mountains (Murielle Telio) has just been found after her car plummets off a mountain road and crashes through a house.
 Boozy, chain-smoking, slightly dim-witted private eye and single dad Holland March (Ryan Gosling) is on the case but also trying to find Amelia (Margaret Qualley), a young woman who’s gone missing.
 Jackson Healy (Russell Crowe), a messenger who delivers them with limb-breaking muscle, also finds himself hired by Amelia to get rid of the man stalking her, and after punching out March and breaking his arm, they are paid by Amelia’s Department of Justice-employed mother Judith Kuttner (Kim Basinger) to bring her in.
 In order do that and find out how her disappearance is connected to the porn star’s death, March and Healy must enter the adult film industry scene, run afoul of various thugs, and get a little assistance from March’s wise-beyond-her-years 13-year-old daughter, Holly (Angourie Rice), who may be a brighter detective than her widowed dad.

 Perhaps the right comedic scripts haven’t come his way before, but Ryan Gosling has never been given the chance to really be funny before.
 Sure, he made a charismatic pick-up artist in “Crazy, Stupid, Love.” and stole laughs with a housing bubble ready to pop in “The Big Short,” though, as Holland March, Gosling displays a limber flair for comedy in ways both physical and slyly verbal.
 With that said, Russell Crowe, who’s not exactly associated with comedy either, is the right foil with a face and ability for deadpan.
 15-year-old Australian newcomer Angourie Rice is a breakout phenom as March’s grown-up, compassionate daughter Holly.
 Frequently stealing a scene from her far more experienced screen partners, she is not only excellent in the role but also well-used, being given actual business to do as a character and becoming March and Healy’s sort-of Nancy Drew who even ventures into the most inappropriate places for a teenage girl.
-Holly could have easily become a helpless child in peril and nothing more, but that never happens.
+Holly could have easily become a helpless child in peril and nothing more, but that never happens, and Rice ensures that she is definitely someone to keep an eye on.
 In keeping up with the against-type vibe, Matt Bomer is believably vicious as hit man John-Boy, named for sharing the same mole as actor Richard Thomas on “The Waltons.”
 Finally, Kim Basinger reappears with Crowe for an “L.A.
 Confidential” reunion and sells all two of her scenes.